rakugoteam/AdvancedTextLabel/README.md

 	- includes support for things mentioned in [Features](#features)
 - **RenPyMarkup** - RenPy Markup Parser with extra tags so it is 100% replaceable with Godot's BBCode
 - **MarkdownParser** - Markdown Parser with extra stuff so it is 100% replaceable with Godot's BBCode

+## Download
+`Engine.has/get_singleton()` functions don't work with external singletons, so we must offer 2 versions of this addon one with and one without integrations (**clean** version) with: [Rakugo Dialogue System](https://github.com/rakugoteam/Rakugo-Dialogue-System), [Emojis For Godot](https://github.com/rakugoteam/Emojis-For-Godot), [Godot Material Icons](https://github.com/rakugoteam/Godot-Material-Icons).